KRFOSS/kali-docs/wsl/_index.md

 Note: You can skip the installation of xrdp and follow the last steps of this guide to install Win-Kex instead.

+&nbsp;

 ### Prerequisites

 - Running Windows 10 version 2004 or higher

 ### Install Kali Linux in WSL2

 - Open PowerShell as administrator and run:

   ```
   Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
   ```

 - Restart

 - Open PowerShell as administrator and run:

   ```
   dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
   dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
   ```

 - Restart

 - Download and install the WSL2 Linux Kernel from here: https://aka.ms/wsl2kernel

-- Open PowerShell as administrator and run: wsl --set-default-version 2
+- Open PowerShell as administrator and run:
+`wsl --set-default-version 2`

 - Install Kali Linux from the Microsoft Store

   Note: to upgrade an existing WSL1 kali-linux installation, type:
   `wsl --set-version kali-linux 2`

 - Run Kali and finish the initial setup

+&nbsp;

 ### Install Win-Kex

 - Install win-kex via:
   `sudo apt update && sudo apt install kali-win-kex`

 &nbsp;

 ## Run Win-Kex

 - Run win-kex via:
 `win-kex`

 ![Win-Kex](./win-kex.png)